 In case of CYP3A induction and irreversible inhibition (so-called mechanism-based inhibition), the effect on the pharmacokinetics of midazolam may persist for several days up to several weeks after administration of the CYP3A modulator.
-Examples of mechanism-based CYP3A inhibitors include antibacterials (e.g. clarithromycin, erythromycin, isoniazid); antiretroviral agents (e.g. HIV protease inhibitors), delavirdine); calcium channel blockers (e.g., verapamil, diltiazem); tyrosine kinase inhibitors (e.g., imatinib, lapatinib, idelalisib); or the oestrogen receptor modulator raloxifene and several herbal constituents (e.g. bergamottin).
+Examples of mechanism-based CYP3A inhibitors include antibacterials (e.g. clarithromycin, erythromycin, isoniazid); antiretroviral agents (e.g. HIV protease inhibitors such as ritonavir (including ritonavir-boosted protease inhibitors), delavirdine); calcium channel blockers (e.g., verapamil, diltiazem); tyrosine kinase inhibitors (e.g., imatinib, lapatinib, idelalisib); or the oestrogen receptor modulator raloxifene and several herbal constituents (e.g. bergamottin).
 In contrast to other mechanism-based inhibitors, ethinyloestradiol combined with norgestrel or gestodene, used for oral contraception and grapefruit juice (200 ml) did not modify exposure to midazolam to a clinically significant degree.